codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

-As with Codefresh's dashbaords, filters allow you to customize the Products dashboard view by Product Name, Application, or by Environment.
+As with all Codefresh dashboards, filters allow you to customize the view of the Products dashboard by Product Name, Application, or  Environment.

 Here are some key features of the Products dashboard.

 ### Collapsed & expanded views
-{::nomarkdown}<ul><li><b>Collapsed view</b>: The default view, displays the Product name alongside the Environments with the number of applications in each Environment.<br> The options on the right allow you to manage Product.  </li><li><b>Expanded view</b>: The expanded view displays the applications in the Product organized by their Environments.</li></ul>{:/}
+* **Collapsed view**: The default view, displays the Product name alongside the Environments with the number of applications in each Environment.<br> The options on the right allow you to manage Product.

-### Managing Products**
+* **Expanded view**: The expanded view displays the applications in the Product organized by their Environments.</li></ul>{:/}

+### Product management options
 Mouse over the row with the Product to display possible actions:
 {::nomarkdown}<ul><li><img src="../../../images/icons/edit.png?display=inline-block"> <b>Edit</b>: Edit the Product's settings.
 See <a href="https://codefresh.io/docs/docs/dashboards/gitops-products/#editdelete-product">Edit/delete Product</a>.</li><li><img src="../../../images/icons/settings.png?display=inline-block"> <b>Manage Applications</b>: Manually assign unassigned applications to environments in the Products dashboard.
 See <a href="https://codefresh.io/docs/docs/dashboards/gitops-products/#manually-assign-applications-to-products">Manually assign applications to Products</a>.</li><li><img src="../../../images/icons/trash.png?display=inline-block"> <b>Delete</b>: Remove the Product from the Products dashboard, unassigning any manually-assigned applications.
 See <a href="https://codefresh.io/docs/docs/dashboards/gitops-products/#editdelete-product">Edit/delete Product</a>.</li></ul>{:/} |

-### Explore applications in Product
+### Drill into individual Products
-Clicking on a Product name navigates you to a detailed view of its applications.
-Each application provides essential information such as sync and health status, deployment, and rollout details.
+Clicking a Product name navigates you to a detailed view of the Product and its applications.
+Unique to Product view are integrated insights into Git and issue-tracking systems and how they relate to deployments.

 In addition, the application version and enriched image information are especially useful.

-##### Application version
+##### Application release version
 * Version information, currently supported for Helm-based applications, identifies the specific release of the application in different Environments.
 * Clicking the version displays the application's dependencies, enabling comparison across different applications.

 See [View and compare deployed versions for dependencies](#view-and-compare-deployed-versions-for-dependencies).

-##### Pod/Git/Feature information
+##### Integrated Pod/Git/Feature information
 * The Products dashboard correlates sync information with other parts of the software lifecycle, such as issue-tracking systems.
 * Switch between Pods, Git, and Features views to gain insights beyond development, including source code commits, affected services, commit authorship, and incorporated features in releases.